bestie/objective-ruby-style-guide/README.md

 ### Parentheses

-Obviously always use paretheses when defining a method, LOL if you don't.
+Always use paretheses when defining or calling method that has arguments.

+Never use paretheses when the method has no arguments.

 ## Classes